amikus/processing_the_world_around_me/README.md

 # processing_the_world_around_me

-The purpose of this repo is to document the concepts and techniques I am learning and and exploring while reading Daniel Shiffman's Processing books.
+The purpose of this repo is to document the concepts and techniques I am learning and exploring while reading Daniel Shiffman's Processing books.
 The books I am reading are Learning Processing and The Nature of Code.
 I like Shiffman's temperament, and I enjoy his writing style.
 I've started The Nature of Code a few times, but I decided this time to backtrack and read his beginner's guide to the Processing language as well.

 At first, I was hesitant to post these exercises in public.
 Knowing that future employeres may glance at my Github account, I worried that they would see these exercises as evidence of simple-mindedness and poorly developed skills.
 "Why would we hire a guy who's still learning how loops work," I could hear them saying, laughing in a conference room somewhere future.